Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Now let's have a look at the oldest structure in Strandir - the old Árneskirkja church in Trékyllisvík.
 The current church dates back to 1850, but the first mention of a priest here is from 1237.

-You will notice a more modern church opposite the road from the old church.
+You will notice a more modern church on the opposite side of the road from the old church.
 That church, also called Árneskirkja, dates back to 1991.
-The altar is distinctive as it rests on two basalt columns from this area.
+The altar is distinctive for resting on two basalt columns from this area.

 The first instances of what was believed to be sorcery took place in Árneskirkja church back in 1654.